wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 - `wgsl-analyzer: View Hir` shows the HIR expressions within the function containing the cursor.

-- If `wgsl-analyzer.showSyntaxTree` is enabled in settings, `WGSL Syntax Tree: Focus on WGSL Syntax Tree View` shows the syntax tree of the current file.
+- If `wgsl-analyzer.showSyntaxTree` is enabled in settings, `WGSL/WESL Syntax Tree: Focus on WGSL/WESL Syntax Tree View` shows the syntax tree of the current file.

-  You can click on nodes in the WGSL editor to go to the corresponding syntax node.
+  You can click on nodes in the WGSL/WESL editor to go to the corresponding syntax node.

-  You can click on `Reveal Syntax Element` next to a syntax node to go to the corresponding WGSL code and highlight the proper text range.
+  You can click on `Reveal Syntax Element` next to a syntax node to go to the corresponding code and highlight the proper text range.

-  If you trigger Go to Definition in the inspected WGSL source file, the syntax tree view should scroll to and select the appropriate syntax node token.
+  If you trigger Go to Definition in the inspected source file, the syntax tree view should scroll to and select the appropriate syntax node token.

   You can click on `Copy` next to a syntax node to copy a text representation of the node.